Home About Nomination Details Nomination Form

 Showcase Team

-The student technology assistants in the CIIA work with the CIIA director/project manager as a team, contributing their complimentary talents and skills to each Showcase.
+The student technology assistants in the CII work with the CII director/project manager as a team, contributing their complimentary talents and skills to each Showcase.
 The student employees are able to gather useful work samples to add to their portfolios and working skills they can draw upon as they enter their new professions.
-This publication simply would not exist without the talents of scores of students who have worked at the Center for Instructional Innovation and Assessment over the years.
+This publication simply would not exist without the talents of scores of students who have worked at the Center for Instructional Innovation over the years.
 Indeed, the project takes significant time to develop, especially during spring term, and support is especially essential from area directors in Academic Technology and User Services and the Vice President for Business & Financial Affairs.